studiowebux/petitedb/README.md

 	+ Option to automatically add a `_id` per record
 	+ Option to manually save the data to disk
 	+ Retrieve configurable amount of random records
+	+ Option to watch local DB File and reload content automatically when its content is modified
 * Ideal for test and offline applications

 ---